mwpb/notes/cs-6120/2-representing-programmes/representing-programmes.md

 CFGs look redundant because there are many imperative flows.
 We coarsen the CFG by using basic blocks.
-A basic block is a sequence of instructions where jumps and branches can oly happen once at the end.
+A basic block is a sequence of instructions where jumps and branches can only happen once at the end.
 (An instruction that is either a jump or a branch is called a terminator.)
 Also all other jumps or branches can only transfer control to the beginning of a basic block.
+(mwpb: after reading several different treatments of basic blocks, some authors seems to want maximal basic blocks, which for instance do not end at a label that is never used.)

 How to extract a CFG from a list of instructions?
 First we get the basic blocks.